theodoreOnzGit/neovideConfig/4b_autocompleteAndLSP_hard_version/README.md

 https://github.com/dense-analysis/ale

 These fall into the linter and fixer category.
 This is extremely powerful but requires some kind of decent setup and tinkering to be useful.

-I might add more here as i find out how to do so.
+## Summary

+We can split the lsp autocomplete and linting into:

+1. LSP servers
+2. LSP clients
+3. Autocomplete
+4. linting and fixing

+vim-lsp takes info from lsp servers, eg flake8 and acts as an lsp client.
+It can talk to the autocomplete via async complete lsp plugins, and it also does linting or error checks.

+However, it CANNOT be a jack of all trades.
+We want a setup where each plugin does the job it is best suited to.

+1. ALE is better for linting.
+2. async complete is best for completions
+3. vim-lsp is better for interaction with lsp server and then talking to ALE and async complete

+With this philosophy, we get the following init.vim:

 ## init.vim
+Here is a basic setup for ALE:
 ```vim
 set relativenumber
 set number